P2i: Applications and brands

-was used in lifestyle products such as footwear, outdoor clothing and accessories (gloves and headwear). ion-mask products were on sale from several international footwear companies including Timberland, Nike, Adidas Golf, Hi-Tec, Magnum Boots, Van Dal, Teva, and K-Swiss.
+was used for lifestyle products such as footwear, outdoor clothing, and accessories like gloves and headwear. ion-mask products products were available from several international footwear companies, including Timberland, Nike, Adidas Golf, Hi-Tec, Magnum Boots, Van Dal, Teva, and K-Swiss.

-P2i's nano-coating is used in consumer electronics, focusing initially on the hearing aid sector where the company claims to be applied to 70% of the world's hearing devices.
-In 2013, P2i diversified its marketing, replacing Aridion with the term Splash-proof, to identify the traditional hydrophobic layer technology.
+P2i's nano-coating technology is utilized in the consumer electronics sector, with significant application in the hearing aid industry, where the company claims its coating is applied to 70% of the world's hearing devices.
+In 2013, P2i rebranded its traditional hydrophobic layer technology, previously known as Aridion, to "Splash-proof."

-P2i has partnered with Motorola and Huawei and several other top smartphone brands, as well as another leading Chinese manufacturers.
-P2i has the capability to treat over half a billion phones in 2019.
+P2i has established partnerships with smartphone manufacturers such as Motorola and Huawei, as well as other top brands in the industry, including prominent Chinese manufacturers.
+In 2019, P2i had the capacity to treat over half a billion phones with its technology.